MAT MARTIN | Branding – Brand Design Questions for Businesses

 About the Job in Hand

-- What are the desired deliverables on this project (logo, stationery, brand guidelines, fonts and colours etc.)?
+- What are the desired deliverables on this project (logo, stationery, brand guidelines, font stack, colour palette etc.)?

-- Do you have existing materials which need updating?
+- Do you have existing materials/guidelines which need to be kept or updated rather than replaced?

 Take a look at your answers to these brand design questions.
 What have you learnt about your business that you didn’t know at the start of this exercise?
 How could knowing how to express your business’ strengths, qualities and intentions more precisely help communication with service providers, colleagues and peers?
 Better still, how could knowing this shape the decisions you make about how you present your business to your clients?